nodeshift-starters/nodejs-circuit-breaker/README.md

 ## Running The Example

 You can run this example as node processes on your localhost or as pods on an Openshift Cluster.
-[Code Ready Container](https://developers.redhat.com/products/codeready-containers/overview) can be used to try out Openshift locally.
+[OpenShift Local](https://developers.redhat.com/products/codeready-containers/overview) can be used to try out Openshift locally.

 ### Localhost